aswolf/aswolf.github.io/research.md

 The resulting powder diffraction profiles are then fit to obtain perovskite volumes as a function of pressure and temperature.
 From the extracted volumes, I construct high temperature equations of state for both Fe-bearing and Fe-free compositions, comparing with careful reanalysis of literature data.
 Using Bayesian statistical techniques that are robust to outliers in the dataset, we are able to show that the thermal expansion trends with temperature for perovskite (even in the absence of iron) are considerably higher than previously thought.
+(*This work was carried out in close collaboration with Jennifer Jackson at Caltech, and will be submitted soon to EPSL.*)

 ##Unified Pressure Scales for Hi P-T Experiments
 The structure and dynamics of the Earth's interior give us clues to how the Earth formed and how it has evolved over the last 4.5 billion years.